-We abhor bribery and corruption in procurement practice and encourage our members to complete the ethical e-learning each year to keep good working practices and ethical conduct at the forefront of everything we do.
-Our clarion call for licensing the profession, which is supported by UNDP, makes great steps to protect the public, governments and business from misdemeanour which can result in injury and even death.
-This approach has also been supported by The Gangmasters Licensing Authority (GLA) and the Independent Anti-Slavery Commissioners Office to protect vulnerable workers.
-We have only to point to scandals involving factory collapse and corruption in food supply chains to see so many examples of bad conduct which are less likely to continue to be a reality where the right professionals are in place.
-Those same professionals can stand up against the unscrupulous actions of Boards and CEOs as their licence is put in question.
-Trained, licensed professionals have mitigation plans in place and the resources and knowledge to hand to reduce impact and circumvent disaster where possible.
+We abhor the bad practices of bribery and corruption in procurement practice and encourage our members to complete the ethics eLearning each year to learn about best practice and to keep ethical conduct at the forefront of everything procurement teams.
+Our clarion call for licensing the profession, which is supported by UNDP and Etihad Airways, makes great steps to protect the public, governments and business from misdemeanour which can result in injury and even death.
+This approach has also been supported by The Gangmasters' Licensing Authority (GLA) and the Independent Anti-Slavery Commissioners Office to protect vulnerable workers.

+We have only to point to scandals involving factory collapse, product recalls and corruption in food supply chains to see so many examples of bad conduct that we must all tackle and ensure the best and most talented professionals are in place to prevent these disasters.
+These professionals can stand up against any unscrupulous actions of corporate management boards and CEOs as a licensed professional can honestly claim that not only is the reputation and productivity of a company impacted, but that their professional licence can be questioned.
+That's a powerful argument.

+Trained, talented and licensed professionals have mitigation plans in place and the resources and knowledge to hand to reduce impact and circumvent disaster where possible.
+Use them, challenge them, and get the best out of the profession in the fight against human rights abuses.